MooersLab/latextips/README.md

 ## Conclusions

 LaTeX meets all of my writing needs.
-I retain word processors on my computer to collaborate with senior scientists who do not know LaTeX.
 Furthermore, LaTeX supports my pursuit of the [FAIR](https://www.go-fair.org/fair-principles/) principles.
+I retain word processors on my computer to collaborate with colleagues who do not know LaTeX.